 Ms. Nylund has appeared in many new productions including Mussorgsky’s Khovanshchina (Emma) at the Bayerische Staatsoper and Lehar’s Die lustige Witwe (Hanna Glawari) at the Hamburgische Staatsoper.
 Her performance in Wagner’s Rienzi (Irene) at the Deutsche Oper Berlin was highly esteemed.
 At the Semperoper Dresden she sung the role of Esmeralda in Franz Schmidt’s Notre Dame and the title role in Strauss’ Daphne; at the Finnish National Opera she sung the role of Marietta in Korngold’s Die tote Stadt and recently in 2012 the role of Marja in Aarre Merikanto’s Juha.

-In 2013 Ms. Nylund will return to the Wiener Staatsoper for Die Walküre (Sieglinde) and to the Finnish National Opera for Die tote Stadt (Marietta).
+In 2013 Ms. Nylund returned to the Wiener Staatsoper for Die Walküre (Sieglinde) and to the Finnish National Opera for Die tote Stadt (Marietta).
 She will also sing the title roles in Rusalka (Grand Théâtre de Genève) and Ariadne auf Naxos (Oper Frankfurt).

 Additional future engagements include the Marschallin in Der Rosenkavalier (De Nederlandse Opera), title roles in Salome (Staatsoper Berlin and Opera Philadelphia) and Arabella (Hamburgische Staatsoper) and a reprise of Tannhäuser in Bayreuth and at the Wiener Staatsoper.
 Additionally Ms. Nylund will sing at the Wiener Staatsoper in new productions of Lohengrin (Elsa) and Der Freischütz (Agathe).